Aspire Content Processing

 content access functions are called Aspire Connectors.
 These use the

-supported application programing interfaces of target repositories to
+supported application programming interfaces of target repositories to

 access content, metadata, and security credentials.